Yonom/BotBits/README.md

 Blocks.Of(bot).Place(x, y, Foregrounds.OneWay.Pink, Morph.OneWay.Down);
 Blocks.Of(bot).Place(x, y, Foregrounds.SciFi.BlueSlope, Morph.SciFiSlope.InSouthEastPart);
 ```

-## Changing the sending speed
-Bots no longer have a block sending limit if they are connected to thier own world.
-Unfortunately, sending messages too fast still results in you or your players being kicked from the server.
-By default, BotBits sets this speed to 400 messages per second in your own rooms.
-The speed can be changed like this: ```MessageSender.Of(bot).SendTimerFrequency = newFrequency;```.

-**Important:** For worlds you do not own, the SendTimerFrequency should be kept at 100!

 ## Examples
 Take a look at this [custom ban list](http://botbits.yonom.org/examples/bans), [snake bot](http://botbits.yonom.org/examples/snakebot) or a [speed run bot](https://gist.github.com/Yonom/75e5c83937ea8a167d9d).